mason-bially/aoc-2019/README.md

 # aoc-2019
-My solutions for advent of code 2016 using elixer.
+My solutions for advent of code 2019 using elixer (or maybe rust, who knows!).